Low Cost Vet Care

 Check out Petfinder’s animal welfare group search tool, or the ASPCA’s low-cost spay/neuter program search tool.

-Try a veterinary school
+Try a veterinary school.

 Check out the American Veterinary Medical Association’s list of accredited veterinary colleges for a location near you.

-Shop around
+Shop around.

-Ask your vet for help
+Ask your vet for help.

-If your pet needs an expensive medical treatment or you’re struggling to cover the cost of care, discuss the situation with your veterinarian.
+If your pet needs an expensive medical treatment, or you’re struggling to cover the cost of care, discuss the situation with your veterinarian.
 Some vets offer payment plans or discounts to their steady clients.

-Find a charity
+Find a charity.

-If your vet can’t help — and you can’t afford an expensive and necessary medical procedure — you may be able to get help from a charity.
+If your vet can’t help—and you can’t afford an expensive and necessary medical procedure—you may be able to get help from a charity.

 The Humane Society of the United States has a list of organizations that help with the cost of certain types of medical care for pets.

-Look for cheaper prescriptions
+Look for cheaper prescriptions.

-Be careful when buying pet medications online, and deal only with reputable sites.
-Finally, ask your vet if he or she will match the best price you find.
+Finally, you can always ask your vet if he or she will match the best prescription price that you find.

-Keep an eye out for specials
+Keep an eye out for specials.

 Be sure to check out veterinary websites and social media accounts for deals.

-Be proactive to protect your pet’s health
+Be proactive to protect your pet’s health.

 Take precautions to reduce your pet’s chances of requiring expensive medical care.
 Such steps include: